Astarhub/guides-materials/users/materials/what-is-astar/index.md

 — participation in on-chain voting;

-— developers need to deposit ASTA / SDN in the corresponding smart contract in the first-layer network to have the ability to launch an application on the second-layer network.
+— developers need to deposit ASTR / SDN in the corresponding smart contract in the first-layer network to have the ability to launch an application on the second-layer network.

 # Initial Tokens Distribution

 ![](./Distribution.png)

-Astar developers follow the fair launch principle, so you can only get ASTA/SDN before listing on exchanges via lockdrop(1), as well as crowdloan(2) on Polkadot and Kusama.
+Astar developers follow the fair launch principle, so you can only get ASTR/SDN before listing on exchanges via lockdrop, as well as crowdloan on Polkadot and Kusama.
 The team does not conduct private sales, ICOs, IEOs, or IDOs.

 Both lockdrop took place in 2020.
 The first batch of auctions on Kusama ended in July 2021 (Shiden was the third winner of the first batch).